 As with all Pirata Group restaurants, the emphasis is on great food, value and service.
 And The Pizza Project delivers on all fronts!

 What sets Dough Bros apart from the crowd is, quite simply, the dough!
-Sourdough to be precise, using a 50-year-old starter that gives the pizzas a characteristic taste and slightly chewy texture.
+Sourdough to be precise which gives the pizzas a characteristic taste and slightly chewy texture.

 There are 12 to choose from; we ordered The Works ($168), The Maui Deluxe ($168) and the newest pizza, The Carbonara ($168).